 Emergency Grant Recipients

-Beginning in August, a total of $460,000 will be distributed to the following organizations over a 12-month period to aid their clients facing housing, utilities, food, and health-related needs.
+Beginning in August 2023, a total of $460,000 was distributed to the following organizations over a 12-month period to aid their clients facing housing, utilities, food, and health-related needs.
 Congratulations to:

 - Peace Neighborhood Center